chipweinberger/flutter_blue_plus/README.md

 The difference?
 It is also updated when `write()` is called.
 So, it is updated **anytime** the value changes for **any reason**.

 It should only be used for small characteristics where each read, write, or notify always transfers the entire value.
-Otherwise, the various prtial data emitted would be unintelligible.
+Otherwise, the partial data emitted would be unintelligible.

 ```dart
 // Setup Listener for characteristic reads & writes